Rajat-Sri/Capstone-3-Cardiovascular-Risk-Prediction/README.md

 ## Problem Statement:
 In this project on cardiovascular risk prediction, our main goal was to create a classification model to predict whether a patient has a 10-year risk of future coronary heart disease (CHD) or not.
 We worked with a dataset, which provided information on various patient attributes that could potentially be risk factors for cardiovascular disease.

+## File Information
+File Description: The dataset contains information related to cardiovascular risk factors, including age, gender, blood pressure, cholesterol levels, and more.
+The data was collected from Almabetter, and it is in CSV format.

+File Location: The dataset file is located at the following path within the project directory: /content/drive/MyDrive/Almabetter/Capstone Projects/Capstone 3/data_cardiovascular_risk.csv

+Data Loading: To load the dataset into your Python script, you can use the following code:

+import pandas as pd

+dataset = pd.read_csv('/content/drive/MyDrive/Almabetter/Capstone Projects/Capstone 3/data_cardiovascular_risk.csv')

 ## Data Wrangling:
-To prepare the data for analysis, we performed data wrangling tasks such as handling missing values and duplicate values.
+To prepare the data for analysis, we performed data-wrangling tasks such as handling missing values and duplicate values.
 We replaced missing values with median values since the percentage of missing data was less than 10% and it would not significantly affect the data skewness.
 We also corrected the data types of variables to ensure consistency.

 ## Exploratory Data Analysis (EDA):
 We conducted an exploratory analysis of the dataset to gain insights and understand the relationships between variables.
 We examined the distributions of risk factors like glucose levels, cholesterol levels, body mass index (BMI), and heart rate.
 This helped us understand the data and identify patterns.